ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 DynamoDB is a very cost effective and low maintenance way of storing data so it looked perfect for us.
 To get our data from the H2 database on the RPI into dynamoDB, I made a service in our backend application that syncs the local H2 database to our dynamoDB table.
 We added some triggers in our RPI backend application that allows us to sync the current state of the H2 database to the dynamoDB table.
-For example when our website scraping process is done, we trigger a sync to dynamoDB if there are any updates or inserts into our H2 database.
+For example, when we are done with our website scraping process, we trigger a sync to dynamoDB if there are any updates or inserts into our H2 database.
 This ensures that our RPI H2 database acts as the single source of truth.
 The dynamoDB is just a read only copy of the data in the AWS cloud that is kept up to date by our RPI backend application.
 So as long as the backend application is running on the RPI we have access to the latest data in our web application.

 #### Hosting our web application
-In order to make our web application accessible to the general public we need some kind of hosting service.
+In order to make our web application accessible to the public, we need some kind of hosting service.
 In our case we used [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) to host our website.
 Our S3 bucket is prefaced by a [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) that acts as our global, scalable CDN.
 CloudFront delivers our content through a worldwide network of data centers called edge locations.